networknt/light-doc/content/en/tutorial/tracing/jaeger/service-discovery.md

 ![jaeger-discovery](/images/jaeger-discovery.png)

 For the above picture, you can clearly see the call tree and time spent on each service.
-If you have database call or other important task in each service, you can manually intrument them and you will have a clear picture how each service works and the performance of each task.
+If you have a database call or other important task in each service, you can manually intrument them and you will have a clear picture how each service works and the performance of each task.
 This give us valueable information if something happens on production.
 For more details on how to intrument light-4j service, please review the [petstore][] tracing tutorial.

 [petstore]: /tutorial/tracing/jaeger/petstore-jaeger/